CUBRID/cubrid-manual/en/admin/admin_utils.rst

 * **cubrid**: An integrated utility for the CUBRID service and database management.

-* **diagdb**: A command that is used to check the current storage state of the database by outputting the information contained in the binary file managed by CUBRID in text format.
+* **diagdb**: A command that is used to check the current storage state of the database by Dumping the information contained in the binary file managed by CUBRID in text format.
 It normally executes only when the database is in a stopped state.
 You can check the whole database or the file table, file size, heap size, class name or disk bitmap selectively by using the provided option.

 * *database_name*: The name of the database of which internal information is to be diagnosed.